Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 2. Creatio

-Creatio is a CRM for wholesalers that helps automate business processes and improves customer satisfaction.
-From streamlining operations to improving marketing and empowering sales teams to be more productive, Creatio provides wholesale distributors with the tools to drive excellence on their no-code business process platform.
+Creatio is a CRM software platform that helps automate business processes and improves customer satisfaction.
+From streamlining sales automation to improving marketing automation and empowering sales teams to be more productive, Creatio provides wholesale distributors with tools to drive excellence through its no-code workflow automation platform.

 Key features

-• Organized campaigns and leads: Pre-built marketing automation makes lead management and marketing campaigns easier, saving time and increasing efficiency.
+• Organized marketing campaigns and leads: Pre-built marketing automation makes lead management and email campaigns easier, saving time and increasing sales performance efficiency.

-• Complete sales management: You get end-to-end options offering 360-degree visibility in the sales trajectory, from capturing leads to assigning leads down to performance metrics.
+• Complete sales management: End-to-end sales pipeline management options offering 360-degree visibility in the sales pipeline, from capturing leads to sales performance metrics.

-• Enhanced communication tools: Integrates third-party chatbots and native live chat features to ensure smooth customer communication
+• Enhanced customer communication tools: Integrates third-party chatbots and native live chat features to ensure smooth customer communication across all customer interactions.

-• Intuitive platform with no-code automation, enabling easy workflow customization.
+• Intuitive platform with no-code automation features, enabling easy business processes customization for non-technical users.

-• Comprehensive tools for lead management and campaign tracking.
+• Comprehensive tools for lead management and marketing campaigns tracking.

-• Supports end-to-end sales process management for a holistic growth of wholesale strategy.
+• Supports end-to-end sales process management for organizations running omni-channel sales activities.

-• Some integrations can be complex and may require developer assistance.
+• Some integration capabilities can be complex and may require developer assistance for non-standard CRM software connections.

-• Limited analytics features compared to other CRM platforms, such as exporting data or using calculated variables.
+• Limited analytics features compared to other CRM solutions, such as exporting sales data or using calculated variables for custom dashboards.

 Pricing